As al Qaeda revives, Iraq struggles to secure Syria border

 Another is tribal ties that span the border, with Iraqis regularly sending food, supplies and weapons to Syrian relatives enduring that country’s war.
 Iraq says Sunni Islamists have gone back and forth from Syria during the conflict.

-Some local people, like desert tribesmen elsewhere, are reluctant even to recognize international borders.
+Some local people, like desert tribesmen elsewhere, are reluctant even to recognise international borders.

 Crucially, political and sectarian animosities felt by the Sunni population of the western province of Anbar towards the Shi‘ite-led central government weaken its authority there.

-“It’s not winnable, to control this part of Iraq’s borders,” said Mustafa Alani, an Iraqi analyst at the Gulf Research Centre think-tank, referring to Anbar and its neighbor to the north, Nineveh.
+“It’s not winnable, to control this part of Iraq’s borders,” said Mustafa Alani, an Iraqi analyst at the Gulf Research Centre think-tank, referring to Anbar and its neighbour to the north, Nineveh.

 “Even the Americans couldn’t do it,” he said, referring to the U.S. occupation of Iraq from 2003 to 2011.